dvklopfenstein/PrincetonAlgorithms/doc/README_Maximum_Flow_and_Minimum_Cut.md

 augmentations.
 We can find an augmenting path in time proportional to E + V via BFS or DFS.*

-3.5 True: Let (A, B) be a mincut in G. Suppose that one
+3.5 *True*: Let (A, B) be a mincut in G. Suppose that one
       edge e from A to B of capacity x > 0 is deleted.
 Then, the capacity of the mincut in the modified network G' decrease by exactly x units.
 *The capacity of the cut (A, B) decreases by exactly x units (and the capacity of every other cut decreases by at most x).*

-Copyright (C) 2002-2015 Robert Sedgewick and Kevin Wayne.
+Copyright (C) 2002-2016 Robert Sedgewick and Kevin Wayne.
 All rights reserved.
-Copyright (C) 2014-2015 DV Klopfenstein.
+Copyright (C) 2014-2016 DV Klopfenstein.
 All rights reserved.
 Python translation.